sumukshashidhar/yourbench/README.md

 # Installation
 First install the requirements, doing `pip install -r requirements.txt` in the environment of your choice.

 Then, download punktab using nltk, by launching python and doing
 ```python
 import nltk
 nltk.download('punkt_tab')
 ```

+and make sure you are logged in with your Hugging Face account using `huggingface_hub`.

 # Usage
 ## Data Preparation